Marion County Department on Aging

 - Social Services-The department provides information and referrals to services and agencies, who work with 60 + individuals.
 Staff provide assistance in helping fill out paperwork for programs 60+ individuals are eligible for in the county and state.
 They assist with energy assistance (LIEAP Jan1st-March 31), USDA grants and loans, housing vouchers and DPOA.

 - Wellness Program-The department staff provides various wellness programs periodically through out the year.
 Programs offered include: Kansas Optimizing Health program which is for individuals with chronic health condition and Tai Chi for Arthritis.
-Two fall prevention classes are being offered in Marion, KS during 2014 April.
-One of the fall prevention classes will be offered in Peabody in June.
+Two fall prevention classes are Matter of Balance and Stepping on.
 Call 620-382-3580 to inquiry about class information.

 - Tax Assistance- January 1st through April 15 staff help individuals to file their Homestead return.
 Marion Senior Center has volunteers available to file State and Federal returns with a donation to local Marion Senior Center.